-Another side effect during treatment with lenalidomide is an increased risk of the development of blood clots (venous thrombosis and pulmonary embolism).
+Another side effect during treatment with pomalidomide is an increased risk of blood clots (venous thrombosis and pulmonary embolism).

-By using lenalidomide with dexamethasone blood clotting is intensified and blood clots can therefore develop in the vascular system.
-If these occur in arms or legs, these limbs will swell up with pain and reddening as a consequence.
-Your physician will call this thrombosis in the veins of the arms or legs.
-These symptoms can also occur on both sides in rare cases.
+By using pomalidomide with dexamethasone blood clotting is intensified and subsequently results in the development of blood clots in the vascular system.
+If these occur in the arms or legs, these limbs will swell up with pain and redden as a consequence.
+Your physician will refer to this as thrombosis in the veins of the arms or legs.
+These symptoms can occur on both sides in rare cases.
 Parts of these blood clots can get into the lung with the blood flow and clog vessels there.
-This is called pulmonary embolism.
 If there are symptoms of a pulmonary embolism, the emergency medical service should be called immediately (Europe-wide emergency number 112).

-It is important to detect the following symptoms:
+- It is important to detect the following symptoms:

-- Swelling of arm or leg (rarely on both sides)
+- Shortness of breath

 - Chest pain

-- Shortness of breath
+- Swelling of the arms or legs